Locating citizenship: Pakistani immigrants in Oñati, Basque Country

 ‘The Basque immigration plan [is] that of an inclusive citizenship distinct from the Spanish concept of citizenship... in a nutshell, the nationalists wanted to send this message: if you live in the Basque Country, you should receive all the rights and privileges of being Basque.’

-In Oñati, regional organisations, political stakeholders, and local community members worked together to enable non-citizens to integrate and receive national citizenship.
+In Oñati, regional organisations, political stakeholders, and local community members worked together to enable non-citizens to integrate and receive Spanish citizenship.
 For Afraz, this meant he could marry a local Oñatiarra and find a job with a local business.
 Even though he became a Spanish citizen, he felt deeply connected to the local Oñatiarra identity.
-When I spoke with him last:
+When I spoke with him last,

 Afraz said, ‘I feel myself kind of Oñatiarra.
 I am from Oñati, feel from Oñati.’